dilner1/Garden-Gnome-Blog/TESTING.md

 Test: Will sign out as a user and try all the links that a signed in user has access.

-Outcome: Unauthorised users can access profile page but shows no posts and does not give options for changing email / password, they cannot comment or like posts.
-When trying to change passwords or emails using the URL the site will redirect you back to the signin page.
-Users can access the add post page but it will not submit and so isn't an issue.
+Outcome: Unauthorised users can access profile page, but shows no posts and does not give options for changing email / password, they cannot comment or like posts.
+When trying to change passwords or emails using the URL the site will redirect you back to the sign in page.
+Users can access the add post page, but it will not submit and so isn't an issue.

 --------